spilman6/courses/pages/data-access-for-programmers/getting-started.md

 	</div>
 </details>

-## Numeric Data
+### Numeric Data

-After string data, the next most common data-types are numeric types.
+After string data, the next most common data types are numeric types.

 > [!NOTE]
 > Some examples of integers are: 100, -37, 0, and 3,217,401. <br>